 - In KS1 we follow cover history in 3 units in Year 1 and 3 units in Year 2

-Year 1: Where I live, Around the UK and The seaside.
+Year 1: Where I live, Transport and the seaside.

-Year 2: Beyond the school gate, Around the world and The seaside.
+Year 2: Beyond the school gate, Poles apart and Australia.

 - These units have been planned to ensure breadth of coverage across Key Stage 1 and to ensure that the important geographical skills are taught progressively through the year groups.